 - India Vix Index

-- The largest exchange in India with a market capitalization exceeding USD5 trillion (as of December 2024).
+- The largest stock exchange in India by the market capitalization of ~INR 5.75 lakh crore.

 - Ranks as the 7th largest stock exchange globally.